Like many other areas of the country, Michigan is a state which is constantly changing in response to the times.

 Some of the specific duties carried out by physical therapists include massaging muscle groups, providing guidance for exercise programs, setting up equipment, lifting patients, and briefing patients after physical therapy.

 In most cases, physical therapy assistants will also help to organize appointment schedules and manage phone calls coming into the office.
-In order to embark on a career as a physical therapy assistant, you will probably need to have a bachelor’s degree in physical therapy, and you will need to be licensed in Michigan so that you can legally perform all tasks in Detroit.
+In order to embark on a career as a physical therapy assistant, you will probably need to have a bachelor’s degree in physical therapy, and you need a Michigan license so that you can legally perform all tasks in Detroit.
 The average compensation for a physical therapy assistant is $26 per hour.

 These professionals assist an organization with the resolution of a number of issues by securing a great deal of data and analyzing it.
 After analyzing this data, the operations analyst will help to develop solutions for specific problems and will advise managers on what those problem resolutions are.
 It is generally necessary to use computer applications and methodologies in order to come up with such solutions.

-Some of the typical areas being evaluated by an operations analyst would be productivity, company efficiency, departmental performance, problem areas within the company, and the collection of various business-related data.
+Some of the typical areas an operations analyst evaluates would be productivity, company efficiency, departmental performance, problem areas within the company, and collecting of various business data.

 In most cases, a bachelor’s degree will be sufficient to qualify you for a career as an operations analyst, although some employers do require a Master’s degree.
 Other candidates deemed acceptable might be those with a background in physics, engineering, or computer science.
 The average annual salary for an operations analyst is in the neighborhood of $89,000, although that will depend on your level of experience and your academic background.

 Home Health Aide